jproyo/transport-hs-dojo/README.md

 6. The number of trips starting at C and ending at C with a maximum of 3 stops.
 In the sample data below, there are two such trips: C-D-C (2 stops). and C-E-B-C (3 stops).
 7. The number of trips starting at A and ending at C with exactly 4 stops.
 In the sample data below, there are three such trips: A to C (via B,C,D); A to C (via D,C,D); and A to C (via D,E,B).
 8. The length of the shortest route (in terms of distance to travel) from A to C.
-9. The length of the shortest route (in terms of distance to travel) from B to B.
+9. The length of the shortest route (in terms of distance to travel) from B to D.
 10. The number of different routes from C to C with a distance of less than 30.
 In the sample data, the trips are: CDC, CEBC, CEBCDC, CDCEBC, CDEBC, CEBCEBC, CEBCEBCEBC.

 ## Test Input